Deconstructing Cycle Time in Software Development

 Lack of Documentation

 Code comments and other forms of documentation in the code are best practices that are regrettably frequently ignored.
 Reviewers and future collaborators can evaluate and work on code more quickly and effectively with the use of documentation, cutting down on pickup time and rework time.
+Integrating automated testing practices into the workflow is also crucial, as it helps maintain code quality, catch issues early, and reduce cycle time.
 Coding standards assist authors in starting off with pull requests that are in better shape.
 They also assist reviewers in avoiding repeated back and forth on fundamental procedures and standards.
 When working on code that belongs to other teams, this documentation is very useful for cross-team or cross-functional collaboration.
 Various teams adhere to various coding patterns, and consistency is maintained by documentation.

 Teams can greatly benefit from a readme that is relevant to a codebase and contains information about coding patterns, and supporting materials, such as how and where to add logs, coding standards, emit metrics, approval requirements, etc.